 Never, ever buy a used travel trailer or RV without doing a thorough visual inspection.
 Don’t buy sight unseen!

-Look for These 5 Things When Inspecting a Used RV
+Look for These 5 Things When Inspecting

 Be on the lookout for the following when doing an inspection: